 Docker#

-In addition to Automatic Package Synchronization, you can also create a Coiled Python environment using a Docker image.
+In addition to Package Sync, you can also create a Coiled Python environment using a Docker image.
 Coiled supports images on Docker Hub, Amazon ECR or Google Artifact Registry.

 Note